 Day 01: BEIJING – FLY TO PYONGYANG

-Receive the flight ticket for your North Korea Tour Packages, then attend a pre-tour briefing that covers regulations, etiquette, safety, and practicalities while travelling in North Korea.
-The briefing lasts approximately one hour followed by a question and answer session.
+Meet our guide at the Beijing Airport then receive the North Korean Visa and flight ticket for your North Korea Tour Packages.
+Then attend a pre-tour briefing that covers regulations, etiquette, safety, and practicalities while travelling in North Korea.
 Please be punctual for the briefing.
 A proper briefing is an essential part of travel to North Korea.
 After that, we will provide you with assistance with the boarding the plane to Pyongyang.
 Your North Korea Travel has already begun.

 Arrive into Pyongyang, you will be met by our Asia Senses Korean tour guides with a warm welcome, then transferred to the city.
 En route to the hotel, our guides will point out the Arch of Triumph, the world’s largest triumphal arch.